Most organizations don’t run on a single project management style — even if they think they do.

 Show how the hybrid model addresses existing pain points without discarding effective practices already in place.
 Training and guidance help ensure adoption and long-term success.

-Step 6: launch pilot projects
+Step 6: Launch pilot projects

 Select pilot projects that are complex enough to validate the hybrid model but not so critical that mistakes disrupt business operations.
 Set clear success metrics, including delivery speed, quality measures, and team satisfaction.